cloudlinux/imunify360-doc-test/docs/command_line_interface/README.md

 |<span class="notranslate">`list`</span>| list items(-s) in <span class="notranslate">Black List</span>|

-Please note that by default <span class="notranslate">`list`</span> command outputs only first 100 items in the list as if it was run as <span class="notranslate">`blacklist ip list --limit 100`</span>.
+Please note that by default <span class="notranslate">`list`</span> command outputs only first 100 items in the list as if it was run as <span class="notranslate">`imunify360-agent blacklist ip list --limit 100`</span>.
 To check whether specific IP address is in the list, you can run the following command:

 <div class="notranslate">

 ```
-blacklist ip list --by-ip 12.34.56.78
+imunify360-agent blacklist ip list --by-ip 12.34.56.78
 ```

 </div>